 How do I book?

-You can book by completing a school bookings request form and sending it by email, post or fax.
-If you wish to make a booking request by post, email or fax, you must complete a school bookings request form first.
+You can book by completing a school bookings request form and sending it by email or post.
+We are unable to take bookings over the phone.

 Learning Administrator, V&A Museum of Childhood, Cambridge Heath Road, London E2 9PA